 Impact – caused by high-velocity or medium-velocity wounds—gun shots or blows by an object such as a baseball bat or hammer.

-*Terminology could vary from one area to the next.
+*Remember, terminology could and often does vary from one area to the next.

 Cast-Off– Caused by slinging blood off objects in motion (a swing of a bloody hammer, or arm).

 Drip and Flow– Caused when blood drops off one object onto another.

 Projected– Caused by arterial spurts.
 Often seen in stabbings and cuttings.

 The ability to effectively interpret bloodstain patterns is a science and an art.
 But, before investigators can dive into a crime scene, they must learn a bit of terminology, such as: